PHIL 350: PAPER GUIDELINES

 2. PAPERS SHOULD BE 5-7 PAGES (300 WORDS PER PAGE).
-THEY SHOULD BE PREPARED AS WORD DOCUMENTS (OR IN RTF FORMAT).
-THEY SHOULD BE SUBMITTED TO ME (firstname.lastname@example.org) AS EMAIL ATTACHMENTS BY MIDNIGHT ON THE MONDAY, NOV.
-27. THE FILENAME SHOULD BEGIN WITH YOUR LAST NAME.
+THEY SHOULD BE SUBMITTED TO CANVAS BY MIDNIGHT ON TUESDAY MARCH 4TH.
 There is no penalty for length per se, but papers exceeding seven double-spaced pages of text (2100 words) will be penalized, if they could have been shortened by careful editing.
 (Footnotes may appear on a separate page.)
 Although papers are evaluated chiefly on their philosophical merits, grammar, spelling, and diction will also be evaluated.
 You are expected to express your thoughts in clear, grammatical, English sentences.

-3. INCLUDE CITES TO BOTH TEXTS.
-CITE FULLY AND ACCURATELY.
-In your paper, you should one cite to both the BonJour text and the Pojman text.
-I would expect multiple cites to both texts.
+3. CITE FULLY AND ACCURATELY.
+In your paper, you should cite to both the BonJour text and the Pojman text.
 Make sure you accurately state the position of any author you discuss.
 Any time you quote an author or attribute a proposition to an author, the quotation or attribution must be supported by a citation to the text, with page numbers.
 YOU MAY NOT CITE ME AS AN AUTHORITY ON WHAT AN AUTHOR SAYS (UNLESS I AM THE AUTHOR!).
 YOU MUST CITE THE AUTHOR HIM/HERSELF.
 Where the reference is to a text in the assigned readings, it is sufficient to provide page references in parentheses immediately after the quotation or attribution.
 In all other cases, provide a full bibliographic reference in a footnote or endnote.
 The page limit on the paper applies to the text of the paper only.
 Footnotes are free.